yext/analytics/docs/analytics.analyticsresponse.md

 ## AnalyticsResponse interface

-Info about an analytics report response
+The response to the analytics report function.

 <b>Signature:</b>